maxio-com/stoplight-platform-developer-docs/docs/announcements/2024-02-05-SDK-release.md

  + [Java](https://central.sonatype.com/artifact/com.maxio/advanced-billing-sdk)
  + [Go(Alpha)](https://pkg.go.dev/github.com/maxio-com/ab-golang-sdk@v1.0.0-alpha.1)

-Maxio's managed SDKs are a commitment to evolve and remove the friction in the developer experience (DX).
-We are excited to announce that with these Software Development Kits (SDKs) sellers can extend Maxio’s functionality to meet the desired level of integration.
+Maxio's managed SDKs are a commitment to evolve and remove the friction in the Developer Experience (DX).
+We are excited to announce that with these Software Development Kits (SDKs), sellers can extend Maxio’s functionality to meet the desired level of integration.
 Decision-makers will be empowered to run a 15-minute evaluation.